Replacing a Disk in RAID

 Mounting a File System

-After booting into Rescue mode, you need to manually mount the file system (if this did not happen automatically).
+After booting to Rescue mode, you need to manually mount the file system (if this did not happen automatically).
 To do this, run the following:

 If infiltrate-root did not work, then one of the reasons may be that the RAID has not been assembled.